Fire Island National Seashore | FIRE ISLAND LIGHTHOUSE VISITOR CENTER

 LIGHTHOUSE MUSEUM

-Most of the other artifacts are found in an exhibit on the U. S. Lifesaving Service, which was the precursor to the U. S. Coast Guard that formed in 1915.
+The second floor of the museum has an exhibit on the U. S. Lifesaving Service, which was the precursor to the U. S. Coast Guard that formed in 1915.
 Before the days of high-powered motorboats, men who joined the Lifesaving Service trained and lived at Lifesaving Stations that dotted the coast, very similar to firemen today.
 When a ship in distress was spotted, the men waited until it drifted close enough to shore to mount a land-based rescue operation.
 There were seven lifesaving stations on Fire Island.

-Lifesaving equipment (breeches buoy seen at top right) on display at the Fire Island Lighthouse Keeper's Quarters
+Lifesaving Service equipment on display in the Fire Island Lighthouse Museum, Fire Island National Seashore

-Lifesaving equipment (breeches buoy seen at top right) on display at the Fire Island Lighthouse Keeper’s Quarters
+Lifesaving Service equipment on display in the Fire Island Lighthouse Museum, Fire Island National Seashore

 Lyle gun on display at the Fire Island Lighthouse Museum in the Lightkeeper's Quarters